 - Staff Uniforms

 There’s no right or wrong way to choose your company’s branding color scheme.
 However, the following will explain a more structured framework to help you pick these colors.
 Brand color schemes typically have between 1-4 colors depending on the type of scheme you’d like.
 But usually, a basic scheme includes a base, an accent, and a neutral color.

-- Base: When choosing your base it should resonate the most important and dominant personality trait of your brand while also appealing to the target audience you’re trying to reach.
+- Base: When choosing your base, it should resonate with your brand's most essential and dominant personality trait while also appealing to the target audience you're trying to reach.

 - Accent: Your accent color is one that you will use the most besides your base color and can be a tad trickier to choose given that it has to pair well visually with your base.